ELEKTRONN/ELEKTRONN/doc/Pipeline.rst

   .. figure::  images/Batch.png
    :align:   center

   Left: the input data.
-Middle the labels, note the large offset, this CNN has a very larger field of view it needs 63 pixels on either side to make a prediction for the central pixel.
+Centre: the labels, note the large offset, this CNN has a very larger field of view it needs 63 pixels on either side to make a prediction for the central pixel.
 Right: overlay of data with labels, here you can check whether they are properly registered.

 For 3D CNNs the image shows a slice along the z-axis of the data.